pytest-dev/pytest-qt/docs/wait_callback.rst

 Anything following the ``with`` block will be run only after the callback has been called.

-If the callback doesn't get called during the given timeout, :class:`qtbot.TimeoutError <TimeoutError>` is raised.
-If it is called more than once, :class:`qtbot.CallbackCalledTwiceError <CallbackCalledTwiceError>` is raised.
+If the callback doesn't get called during the given timeout, :class:`qtbot.TimeoutError <pytestqt.exceptions.TimeoutError>` is raised.
+If it is called more than once, :class:`qtbot.CallbackCalledTwiceError <pytestqt.wait_signal.CallbackCalledTwiceError>` is raised.

 raising parameter
 -----------------